Find out why 60,000 businesses have chosen AAMI Business Insurance. Compare policies and apply securely.

 Every business needs insurance to protect it from the range of exposures it faces every day.
 And because most small businesses operate on a shoestring budget, it’s important to find business insurance that’s affordable as well as effective.
 AAMI is a specialist insurance brand offering direct insurance solutions to Australian small business and offers cover that can be tailored to exactly suit the needs of any enterprise.

 Whether you are looking for financial protection if your business is damaged in a fire, protection from claims for faulty products or protection for your investment property, AAMI offers a range of insurance solutions to meet the needs of a broad variety of businesses.
-If you are ready to receive quotes for AAMI business insurance options and find out more, simply enter your business details in the form below and a broker will be in touch.

 If you are ready to speak with a consultant about different business insurance options available, simply enter your details in the form.
 Keep reading if you want to learn more about the different types of cover available.